How do you get rid of headache? Not just any headache... one that lasts 43 days.

 Finding my new balance in life, literally.

-Getting to the doctor to get rid of headache that lasts and lasts is my number one.
-But writing down your symptoms and what you have tried that has worked or has not worked before you go to the appointment is important too.
+Writing down your symptoms and what you have tried that has worked or has not worked before you go to the appointment is important too.

 This way you can have a clear way to communicate if you are feeling too foggy to think clearly.